taahamohsin/cover-letter-generator/README.md

 ## Planned Features

 - Support for other models/providers
+- Support for a custom prompt
-- Support for storing and choosing from uploaded resumes
+- Support for bringing your own API key